Network Device Vendor Management in rConfig V8

 Section titled “Managing Vendors”Viewing the Vendor Collection

-Section titled “Viewing the Vendor Collection”Navigate to the Vendors section through the main navigation menu to access the complete list of configured vendors.
-The vendor listing displays all manufacturers currently defined in your rConfig instance.
+Section titled “Viewing the Vendor Collection”Navigate to Inventory → Vendors to access the complete list of configured vendors.
+The vendor listing displays every manufacturer currently defined in your rConfig instance.

 The vendor table provides key information including:

-- Vendor Name: The official manufacturer name or designation
+- Vendor Name: The manufacturer name or designation, sortable

 Adding New Vendors